 Clear Junk files and make Windows perform better

-Deleting junk files in general, is a good idea from the point of good PC maintenance and house-keeping.
+Deleting junk files in general is a good idea from the point of good PC maintenance and house-keeping.
 But some people like to go on cleaning rampages with the mind-set that they are improving performance.
-All they are doing is freeing disk space, since NTFS performance does not degrade with increased file numbers.
+All they are doing is freeing disk space since NTFS performance does not degrade with increased file numbers.
 Windows is not going to perform better just because you deleted junk files.

 Cleaning or tweaking the Prefetch Folder

-Every time you clean up the Prefetch folder, you delay application load times, the next time you launch them.
-Its only after the second time that you regain optimal application load times.
+Every time you clean up the Prefetch Folder, you delay application load times, the next time you launch them.
+It’s only after the second time that you regain optimal application load times.
 Only one Prefetch file is created per application.
 Windows cleans this folder at 128 entries, down to the 32 most used Application’s prefetcher files.
 In Windows Vista and later, this folder does not occupy more than around 50MB.
 Cleaning the Prefetcher can therefore be construed actually as a temporary self-inflicted un-optimization.
-Now why would you want to do that?
-The developers of the memory management system, in recent versions of Windows have done a good job and so it is best you leave the Prefetcher alone.
+Now, why would you want to do that?
+The developers of the memory management system, in recent versions of Windows, have done a good job and so it is best you leave the Prefetcher alone.

-Disabling Certain Services to speed up Windows
+Disabling certain Services to speed up Windows

-Don’t take this advice to its extremes, for in fact this could actually cripple your system.
+Don’t take this advice to its extremes, for, in fact, this could actually cripple your system.

-For instance Disabling the Task Scheduler to improve performance actually prevents the Prefetcher and the Layout.ini file from forming or being updated, forcing, inter alia, longer application startup times.
+For instance, Disabling the Task Scheduler to improve performance actually prevents the Prefetcher and the Layout.ini file from forming or being updated, forcing, inter alia, longer application startup times.

 Never ever shutdown the System Restore Service… because you never know when it may save your day.

 Disabling the DNS Client Service may decrease the overall performance of the client computer, and the network traffic for DNS queries increases if the DNS resolver cache is deactivated.
-This effectively reduces Internet Performance for sites you have previously visited and puts an unnecessary load on your ISP’s DNS server.
+This effectively reduces Internet Performance for sites you have previously visited and put an unnecessary load on your ISP’s DNS server.

 These are just a few examples.
 So do refer a good Services Guide like Black Vipers before you decide to disable Services.
 Windows 7, Windows Vista, Windows XP users may use our freeware SMART, a utility for tweaking Windows Services.
 It is based on the Black Vipers guide.
 Shutting down services indiscriminately is a sure shot prescription for trouble.